PLEASE HELP SUPPORT EDUCATION ABOUT ASIA

-You may make a SECURE ONLINE DONATION to the this important new fund or mail a check made out to AAS, indicating that the gift is for the de Bary-Embree Fund to AAS, Attn.
+You may make a SECURE ONLINE DONATION to the this important fund or mail a check made out to AAS, indicating that the gift is for the EAA/de Bary-Embree Fund to AAS, Attn.
 CFO, 825 Victors Way, Suite 310, Ann Arbor, MI 48108 USA.

 Wm.
-Theodore de Bary, a scholar of East Asia, and Ainslie T. Embree, a scholar of South Asia, began early in their careers to champion efforts to include the study of Asian civilizations as an assumed part of every undergraduate student’s liberal arts education.
-Understanding that many people provide large numbers of students with education about Asia and that no “Asian specialist” is a specialist on all of Asia, Professors de Bary and Embree have devoted much of their careers to helping their colleagues gain understanding and resources to enrich their teaching.
+Theodore de Bary (1919–2017), a scholar of East Asia, and Ainslie T. Embree (1921–2017), a scholar of South Asia, began early in their careers to champion efforts to include the study of Asian civilizations as an assumed part of every undergraduate student’s liberal arts education.
+Understanding that many people provide large numbers of students with education about Asia and that no “Asian specialist” is a specialist on all of Asia, Professors de Bary and Embree devoted much of their careers to helping their colleagues gain understanding and resources to enrich their teaching.

 The honors he received from Columbia University include the Great Teacher Award, the John Jay Award, Lionel Trilling Book Award, Award for Excellence, and the Philolexian Award for Distinguished Literary Achievement.
 In 1974, de Bary was elected to the American Academy of Arts and Sciences and in 1999 to the American Philosophical Association.
-He has served on the editorial board for The American Scholar and as director of the American Council for Learned Studies.
-He served as AAS president from 1969 to 1970.
-De Bary has lectured at universities and colleges around the world, including the Chinese University of Hong Kong, College de France, Harvard University, and the University of California, Berkeley.
-He holds honorary degrees from St. Lawrence University, Loyola University of Chicago, and Columbia University.
-He is a Guggenheim Fellow, a member of the Order of the Rising Sun, a two-time recipient of the Alexander Hamilton Medal, and an Honorary Member of the Japan Academy.
-He is the author or editor of over thirty books, including East Asian Civilizations (1987), Confucianism and Human Rights (1997), Asian Values and Human Rights (1998), Nobility and Civility: Asian Ideals of Leadership and the Common Good (2004), Confucian Tradition and Global Education (2007), and Finding Wisdom in East Asian Classics (2011).
+He served on the editorial board for The American Scholar and as director of the American Council for Learned Studies.
+He served as AAS President from 1969 to 1970.
+De Bary lectured at universities and colleges around the world, including the Chinese University of Hong Kong, College de France, Harvard University, and the University of California, Berkeley.
+He was awarded honorary degrees from St. Lawrence University, Loyola University of Chicago, and Columbia University.
+He was named a Guggenheim Fellow, a member of the Order of the Rising Sun, a two-time recipient of the Alexander Hamilton Medal, and an Honorary Member of the Japan Academy.
+De Bary was the author or editor of over thirty books, including East Asian Civilizations (1987), Confucianism and Human Rights (1997), Asian Values and Human Rights (1998), Nobility and Civility: Asian Ideals of Leadership and the Common Good (2004), Confucian Tradition and Global Education (2007), and Finding Wisdom in East Asian Classics (2011).
 Professor de Bary also published an article entitled “Asia in the Core Curriculum” in the inaugural spring 1996 issue of Education About Asia.

 After his retirement from Columbia University in 1991, he continued to teach at Columbia, Brown University, and Johns Hopkins School of Advanced International Studies.
 In 1985, he received Columbia University’s Mark Van Doren Award for Teaching.
 In 2009, he received an honorary Doctor of Letters from Columbia University.
 Professor Embree was the counselor for cultural affairs at the American Embassy, New Delhi, from 1978 to 1980 and a consultant to the American ambassador in India, Frank Wisner, from 1994 to 1995.
 In 1998, Embree was elected to the American Academy of Arts and Sciences.
 Through his participation in the Council for Foreign Relations and the Kashmir Study Group, he made significant contributions to the attempts for peace between India and Pakistan.
 He has also served as President of the American Institute of Indian Studies, chairman of the Joint Committee on South Asia of the American Council of Learned Societies, and director of the American Oriental Society.

 Embree was Editor-in-Chief of the four-volume Encyclopedia of Asian Studies (1989).
-He is the author or editor of numerous other works including Sources of Indian Tradition (1958), India’s Search for National Identity (1988), Imagining India: Essays on Indian History (1989), Utopias in Conflict: Religion and Nationalism in India (1990), Asia in Western and World History (1997), and India’s World and U.S. Scholars: 1947–1997 (1998).
-He is also an associate editor of Education About Asia and published the Education About Asia article “Top Ten Things to Know About India in the Twenty-First Century.”
+He was the author or editor of numerous other works, including Sources of Indian Tradition (1958), India’s Search for National Identity (1988), Imagining India: Essays on Indian History (1989), Utopias in Conflict: Religion and Nationalism in India (1990), Asia in Western and World History (1997), and India’s World and U.S. Scholars: 1947–1997 (1998).
+He was also an associate editor of Education About Asia and published the EAA article “Top Ten Things to Know About India in the Twenty-First Century.”